MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 Monitoring is crucial to detect potential threats and vulnerabilities early.
 Watch for [unusual activities and configuration changes](../id-governance/governance-custom-alerts.md#custom-alert-notifications) to prevent security breaches and maintain data integrity.

-Continually review and monitor access to your environment to discover suspicious activity, avoid permissions creep and get alerts when things change unintentionally.
+Continually review and monitor access to your environment to discover suspicious activity.
+Avoid permissions creep and get alerts when things unintentionally change.

 - To proactively monitor your environment for configuration changes and suspicious activity, [integrate Microsoft Entra ID Audit Logs with Azure Monitor](../identity/monitoring-health/howto-configure-diagnostic-settings.md).
 - Configure [security alerts](../id-governance/privileged-identity-management/pim-how-to-configure-security-alerts.md) to monitor when users activate privileged roles.